CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 - Click the blue **Commit** button below the message box to commit the change.

-- To Push your local changes up to GitHub, click the blue **Sync Changes** button.

-{% include feature/image.html img="commit-changes.gif" alt="Visual Studio Code user stages a change by clicking the plus sign, types in a commit message, and then presses the commit button and sync changes button" border=true width="80%" %}
+{% include feature/image.html img="commit-csv.gif" alt="Visual Studio Code user stages a change by clicking the plus sign, types in a commit message, and then presses the commit button" border=true width="80%" %}

 ## 10. Configure your site settings in the _config.yml file